truist/reveal.js/europe.md

 <!-- .slide: data-background="photos/1-Scotland/IMG_5025.png" -->
 <!-- .slide: class="top-text" -->
-Totally by chance, we found a high ropes course
+Totally by chance, we found a high ropes company
 and decided to give it a try!

 ---

 <!-- .slide: data-background="photos/1-Scotland/IMG_5027.png" -->
 <!-- .slide: class="top-text" -->
-All of us!
+One of us was very fast, through it.

 ---

 <!-- .slide: data-background="photos/1-Scotland/IMG_5039.png" -->
 <!-- .slide: class="top-text" -->
-(Some of us looked pretty cool doing it)
+And one of us looked pretty cool doing it 😎

 ---